Coriander: Seeds

 The dry fruits are coriander seeds.
 The word "coriander" in food preparation may refer solely to these seeds (as a spice), rather than the plant.
-The seeds have a lemony citrus flavour when crushed due to terpenes linalool and pinene.
+The seeds have a lemony citrus flavor when crushed due to the terpenes linalool (which comprises about two thirds of its volatile components) and pinene.
 It is described as warm, nutty, spicy, and orange-flavoured.

 The variety C. sativum var. sativum has a fruit diameter of 3–5 mm, while var. microcarpum fruits have a diameter of 1.5–3.0 mm, and var. indicum has elongated fruits.
-Large-fruited types are grown mainly by tropical and subtropical countries, e.g. Morocco, India, and Australia, and contain a low volatile oil content (0.1–0.4%).
-They are used extensively for grinding and blending purposes in the spice trade.
+Large-fruited types are grown mainly by tropical and subtropical countries, such as Morocco, India, and Australia, and contain a low volatile oil content (0.1–0.4%).
+They are used for grinding and blending purposes in the spice trade.
 Types with smaller fruit are produced in temperate regions and usually have a volatile oil content of around 0.4–1.8%, so they are highly valued as a raw material for the preparation of essential oil.

 Coriander is commonly found both as whole dried seeds and in ground form.
-Roasting or heating the seeds in a dry pan heightens the flavour, aroma, and pungency.
-Ground coriander seed loses flavour quickly in storage and is best ground fresh.
+Roasting or heating the seeds in a dry pan heightens the flavor, aroma, and pungency.
+Ground coriander seed loses flavor quickly in storage and is best ground fresh.
 Coriander seed is a spice in garam masala, and Indian curries, which often employ the ground fruits in generous amounts together with cumin, acting as a thickener in a mixture called dhania jeera.
 Roasted coriander seeds, called dhania dal, are eaten as a snack.

 Outside of Asia, coriander seed is used widely for pickling vegetables.
 In Germany and South Africa (see boerewors), the seeds are used while making sausages.
 In Russia and Central Europe, coriander seed is an occasional ingredient in rye bread (e.g. Borodinsky bread) as an alternative to caraway.
-The Zuni people of North America have adapted it into their cuisine, mixing the powdered seeds ground with chilli, using it as a condiment with meat, and eating leaves as a salad.
+The Zuni people of North America have adopted it into their cuisine, mixing the powdered seeds ground with chili peppers, using it as a condiment with meat, and eating leaves as a salad.

 Coriander seeds are used in brewing certain styles of beer, particularly some Belgian wheat beers.
 The coriander seeds are used with orange peel to add a citrus character.

-Coriander seeds are one of the key botanicals used to flavour gin.
+Coriander seeds are one of the key botanicals used to flavor gin.

 One preliminary study showed coriander essential oil to inhibit Gram-positive and Gram-negative bacteria, including Staphylococcus aureus, Enterococcus faecalis, Pseudomonas aeruginosa, and Escherichia coli.

 Coriander is listed as one of the original ingredients in the secret formula for Coca-Cola.

 Roots

-Coriander roots have a deeper, more intense flavour than the leaves and are used in a variety of Asian cuisines, especially in Thai dishes such as soups or curry pastes.
+Coriander roots have a deeper, more intense flavour than the leaves and are used in a variety of Asian cuisines, particularly in Thai dishes such as soups or curry pastes.